samcday/linux/README.md

 * Add [gitlab.com/knurd42/linux.git](https://gitlab.com/knurd42/linux.git) as a
   new remote 'arkify'.
-* Fetch required branches from 'arkify'.
+* Fetch required remote branches from 'arkify'.
-* Create a 'arkify-upstream-master' branch containing mainline at the point where your local 'master' branch forked off.
+* Create a 'arkify-local-upstream-master' branch containing mainline at the point where your local 'master' branch forked off.
-* Create a 'arkify-infra-master' branch from a tag in the 'arkify/arkify-infra-mainline' branch that is close to the date of the HEAD commit in the master branch, as anything newer might be too new and thus fail.
+* Create a 'arkify-local-infra-master' branch from a tag in the 'arkify/arkify-infra-mainline-latest' branch that is close to the date of the HEAD commit in your 'master' branch, as anything newer might be too new and thus fail.
-* Switch to 'arkify-infra-master'.
+* Switch to 'arkify-local-infra-master'.
 * Adjust the configuration in 'redhat/Makefile.variables' to local needs.
 * Checkout the 'master'.
-* Bulk-import the ark infrastructure from 'arkify-infra-master' using 'git archive --format=tar arkify-infra-master redhat/ [...] | tar -x';
+* Bulk-import the ark infrastructure from 'arkify-local-infra-master' using 'git archive --format=tar arkify-local-infra-master redhat/ [...] | tar -x';
   this will steer clear of any patches that Red Hat added to the [os-build branch of kernel-ark](https://gitlab.com/cki-project/kernel-ark), which is the upstream of 'arkify/arkify-infra-mainline branch'.